rakesh0x/Chatbot.AI/README.md

 CHATBOT.AI

-Frontend deployed on VERCEL
+>Frontend deployed on VERCEL

-Backend deployed on Render
+>Backend deployed on RENDER

-#Chatbot.AI is a chatbot for a buissness that delivers product across the globe
+>Chatbot.AI is a chatbot for a buissness that delivers product across the globe

-#you can ask questions related to their Products
+>you can ask questions related to their Products